-2.3) Press the button: "Open a text file", then search for the directory: "DtmVic_Examples_A_Start".
-In that directory, open the directory of example A.4, named: "EX_A04.Text-poems".
-Open the file: "Sonnet_LowerCase.txt".
+2.3) Press the button: "Open the text file", then search for the directory:

+"DtmVic_Examples_A_Start".
+In that directory, open the directory of example A.4, named: "EX A04.Text-poems".

+Open the file: "Sonnet LowerCase.txt".

 A message box indicates then that the corpus contains 20 texts totalizing 321 lines.